plog/prestashop/README.md

 ### docker.sh

 This script facilitates building and managing the Docker containers.
 It includes commands for building the base and development containers and starting the development environment.

+### install_everything.sh

+This script automates the setup process by:

+1. Updating package lists and installing necessary dependencies.
+2. Installing Docker and Docker Compose.
+3. Setting up Docker images and containers for PrestaShop.
+4. Configuring the development environment.

 ## Notes